victoriacheng15/website/docs/books/atomic-habits.md

 - Does this behaviour help me become the type of person I wish to be?
 - Does this habit cast a vote for or against my desired identity?

-Also, using the `point and call` process to raise the awareness on what are you about to do.
+Also, use the `point and call` process to raise awareness of what are you about to do.

 - Good habits --> positive outcome
 - Bad habits --> negative outcome